 The policies of the Official Plan are based on several guiding principles.
-Under each principle are several key objectives to help achieve the overall vision for the Villages, including the Embrun Business Park, the Commercial Parks, and the the 417 Industrial Park.
+Under each principle are several key objectives to help achieve the overall vision for the Villages, and the 417 Industrial Park.

 1. Protecting the Natural Environment

 While striving to meet human needs, the environmental integrity of the Township shall be protected by: